 VTM6.0 supports reference picture resampling, which is being studied in CE1.
 In VTM6, existing sub-pel interpolation filters for motion compensation are used to resample the reference picture for inter-picture prediction.
 Using these conventional “all pass” interpolation filters may encounter the well-known restrictions of Nyquist–Shannon sampling theorem and cause aliasing effect if the reference picture size is larger than the current picture size.
-This contribution proposes to reduce the aliasing effect by switching to a different set of filter coefficients, maintaining the 8-tap filter size, when the reference picture size exceeds the current picture size by a 2x ratio per dimension or more.
+This contribution proposes to reduce the aliasing effect by switching to a different set of filter coefficients, maintaining the 8-tap filter size and the filter coefficient sum of 64, when the reference picture size exceeds the current picture size by a 2x ratio per dimension or more.

+The -v2 version provides additional experimental results.

 Proposal